Soul Connection: 12 Types Of Soul Mates & How To Recognize Them

 4. Karmic soul mates

 Karmic soul mates are sometimes called "wrecking ball soul mates."
 But instead of thinking of karma as good or bad—or a system of punishment and reward—think of it as merely a neutral energy of cause and effect.
 The earth plane is very much a dimension of cause and effect.
 We create karma with other people all the time, through small and significant interactions.
 Every interaction with another person creates energy that can turn into karma.
 This isn't anything to fear but something to be mindful of.
-Karmic soul mates may come into our lives as change agents who facilitate—through positive, negative, or neutral interactions—opportunities or invitations to improve our karma (how we operate in our lives and the world) so we can grow and evolve.
+Karmic relationships may come into our lives as change agents who facilitate—through positive, negative, or neutral interactions—opportunities or invitations to improve our karma (how we operate in our lives and the world) so we can grow and evolve.
 Keep in mind that the soul craves new experiences, growth, and evolution.

 5. Romantic soul mates